 Here is something else Evelyn remembers from that long journey: To enter Japan, they needed a visa.
 Because Japan was an ally of Germany, the only Japanese consulate that was open in Europe was in Germany.
 When the visas came back to the Diamants, they were stamped with the eagle that symbolized the Nazi regime.
 Although neither of her parents had been given middle names, their new visas assigned them middle names.
 Just in case there was any confusion about their ethnicity, the Germans had supplied middle names from the Old Testament, making the visas out to Joseph Israel Diamant and Frieda Sara Diamant.
 Evelyn was also given the name of Sara.

 The Nazis’ renaming policy began in the 1930s.
-People of the Jewish faith in Germany were deemed a “race,” as distinguished simply from followers of a religion.
+People of the Jewish faith in Germany were deemed a “race,” as distinguished simply from followers of a religion or culture.
 Nazi officials began requiring Jews to adopt names from a list issued by the German government.
 The list contained 185 male names and 91 names for females.
 In 1939, the policy was tightened yet again.
 Any Jewish man in Germany whose first name was not on the approved list became Israel, and any Jewish woman without an approved first name became Sara.
 The protocol was a further example of how Germans stripped Jews not only of their jobs and possessions, but of their given names–and in that sense, of their very identities.